 When it comes to choosing what to put in the litter box, you’ll want a litter that is:

 Dr. Tu recommends Dr. Elsey’s brand because it clumps super well.

 Just make sure you never flush it!
 (That is, unless you want clogged pipes.)

 And once you have all of these things, the “potty training” is pretty much over!
-Just show your cat his new bathroom and he should be good to go (pun intended).
+In most cases, you can just show your cat his new bathroom, and he should be good to go (pun intended).